 This fall, I applied for and landed a Toshiba America Foundation grant.
 These are thousand dollar grants for the purpose of enhancing science and math learning, making it interesting and going cross-curricular.

 The Toshiba America Foundation K-6 mini grants are relatively painless to apply for.
 Due by the first of October, they can cover a wide range of topics related to math and science education improvement.
-The following URL will take you to their application form:

 My grant application requested funds to provide more Private Eye materials, an ideal way